SargeyWargey/Homoothya/Story/Drafts/Chapter_19.md

 The scout grabbed my arm, squeezed hard enough to hurt.
 Asked again.
 "Where.
 Your.
 People.
 Hide."

-He pointed at the darkness around us, made a sweeping gesture.
+He pointed at the darkness around us and made a sweeping gesture.
 Made a gesture like people hiding in a cave.

 They knew we were hiding somewhere nearby.
 The fire had drawn them.
 Now they wanted me to tell them where the others were.